-The Plugins panel lists all installed plug-ins recognized as valid.
+The Plug-ins panel lists all installed plug-ins recognized as valid.
 To display all information correctly, you must open Viz Config from Viz Artist, as the plug-ins are not actually loaded in the Viz Config standalone application.
 However you can still enable or disable the loading state.
-Some unlicensed plug-ins will not load, while others will.
-In the latter case, a watermark will be shown.
+Some unlicensed plug-ins do not load, while others do.
+In the latter case, a watermark is shown.
 Viz Artist/Engine does not load inactive plug-ins during run-time.
 If a scene uses a plug-in that is deactivated, Viz Artist/Engine is unable to activate it without restarting.